 Both EMR and EHR systems are solutions that allow you to streamline the process of keeping health records and medical records up to date.
 However, the time and expense purchasing and implementing a new system sometimes exceeds what you are willing to pay at first glance, thoroughly looking into them is a must, which makes all information you gather valuable.

-Are you actively looking for an EMR/EHR system and want to evaluate its features against your most important requirements?
-Use this free EMR/EHR requirements template to make your selection easier and more successful.
+Looking for an EMR/EHR system and want to evaluate its features against your most important requirements?
+Use this free EMR/EHR requirements template to make a best-fit decision.